stride3d/stride-docs/en/manual/get-started/install-stride.md

     While the installation is in progress, the release notes are displayed.

+    > [!Warning]
+    > If the .NET SDK has never been installed on your machine, the .NET SDK installation window might appear below the Stride installation window.
+Please check step 12 for details and be prepared to manually continue the .NET SDK installation.

 12. During the installation, you might be asked to install the .NET SDK if it's not already on your machine.

     ![Installation of .NET SDK](media/install-dotnet-SDK.webp)